Daniel J. Scheeres: Career

-UMich
+University of Michigan

 Upon completing his Ph.D., Scheeres worked at the Jet Propulsion Lab's Navigation Systems Section for five years.
 In honor of his "pioneering work into the investigation of the dynamics of orbits close to small, irregularly shaped minor planets," Asteroid (8887) 1994LK1 was renamed (8887) Scheeres in 1999.
 He then returned to the University of Michigan as an assistant professor of aerospace engineering, where he helped collect radar images of a metallic, dog bone-shaped asteroid in 2000.
 He used the measured shape of the asteroid to evaluate conditions on its surface and to discern whether the asteroid were two separate "ends" in orbit about each other.
 Following this, Scheeres was granted a promotion from the rank of assistant professor without tenure to associate professor with tenure.

 In 2005, Scheeres co-led a team of scientists to discover, for the first time in history, how the Earth's gravity would disrupt a massive asteroid's spin.
 The following year, he was part of the team studying Itokawa, an asteroid, that determined the asteroid's mass, surface environment, and gravitational pull and helped interpret the images that were taken of the asteroid from the spacecraft.